 Tips For Color Matching From The Client Side

-Before we even get an image from you to print, there are some steps you can take as part of your design process that can help you capture the most exact colors possible:
+Before we get an image from you to print, there are some steps you can take as part of your design process to help you capture the most exact colors possible:

 - Make sure that glare and poor lighting conditions are not affecting your ability to see what’s on your monitor.

 - Get a good, high quality LED display with strong reviews and turn all color profiles off before you start designing.